 Can I just look at the finished paintings?

 Of course!
-The party will be concluded by 3:00pm on September 21, and the paintings will then remain on public display at the Britannia Shipyards until 6:00pm—or you can visit from 12:00pm (noon) to 4:00pm on September 22.
-Visitors will also be able to vote on their favourite works, and the winner of this People’s Choice Award will be announced before 4:00pm on September 22, 2019.
+The paintings will then remain on public display from 2:30pm until 5:30pm.
+Visitors will also be able to vote on their favourite works, and the winner of this People’s Choice Award will be announced on September 4, 2021.

 How do I get to the event?